TheOneFrank/Elementice-TechLauncher/README.md

-- The public communication channel is [Slack](https://techlauncherbulletkam.slack.com/messages/CC005DM7F/).
+- Our communication channel is [Slack](https://techlauncherbulletkam.slack.com/messages/CC005DM7F/).

 <h3> 2.4 Development Approach </h3>
 - The development approach we adapt is agile methodology.
 We hold weekly meetings consists of Scrum.
 The time of our weekly Scrum meeting is from 4pm - 6pm every Friday.